8th - 9th Grade – Community League

 Playing Time: It is the policy of the EPBA that all players, regardless of their current skill level, should have an equal opportunity to develop their skills to their fullest.
 Every player can expect an equal share of playing time and at bats because only through experience and practice can we help our players to progress.
 Likewise the association has a policy requiring player rotation to assure that every player is required to play both infield and outfield positions during each game.
 Every coach is made aware of the batting, playing time and position rotation rules specific to his age level and will insure that every player on the team is given an equal opportunity to develop a well rounded set of fundamental baseball skills.

 8th – 9th Grade Community Program: The In-House program is for players in the 8th or 9th grade who do not play on a Travel team (See the Travel Team Information tab for travel details).
-For the Community Leagues, players can play with their current grade in school or age.
-For age, they must be the age indicated by Aug 31.
-The parents have the choice, but it is the recommendation of the Board that kids play with their current school grade.
+For the Community Leagues, players can play with their current grade in school.
 The policy of the EPBA Board of Directors strictly prohibits players from playing up from the established rules.
 Teams will be selected through a draft.
 All players should attend the skill-grading evaluation on the date listed below.
 The season will begin in late April and continue through end of June with a tournament following the regular season.
 Games/practices are Monday through Thursday evenings and Saturday mornings.
 The schedule is random, in that there are no set days a team could play.
 Fridays are designated as make-up days for rain-outs and additional practices.

 Volunteers: To run a successful baseball program, we need volunteers to coach.
 We will provide a coaching clinic for all coaches, instructional videos on the EPBA website, and a source for coaches to ask questions when needed.
 Please indicate at least one volunteer job on the registration form.